Kaushalc21/Ecom_customer_segmentation/README.md

 > These insights help reduce marketing costs, improve customer retention, and identify revenue-driving groups.
 > The project demonstrates the complete journey from data cleaning → feature engineering → segmentation → dashboard visualization, similar to real-world e-commerce analytics pipelines.”

----

-## 📸 How to Add Dashboard Screenshots (Instructions)

-Place your images in a folder: